crunaprotocol/cruna-protocol/README.md

 If your goal is to build a plugin, look at the contracts in [contracts/mocks/plugin-example](contracts/mocks/plugins/plugin-example) to start from.

 ## History

+**0.1.2**
+- allow protected NFTs to mint specific tokens, instead of forcing a sequential minting

 **0.1.1**
 - fix install instructions in README